Christian Malcolm

-Christian Sean Malcolm (born 3 June 1979) is a retired Welsh track and field athlete who specialised in the 200 metres.
+Christian Sean Malcolm (born 3 June 1979) is a retired track and field athlete from Wales, who specialised in the 200 metres.
 In 2020 he was appointed Head Coach of the British Athletics Olympic Programme.

 Early life

 Malcolm was born and was brought up in Newport, where he still lives.
 He is of Jamaican descent.

 When Malcolm was 15 years old, he was offered a contract by English football club Nottingham Forest, having had trials earlier with them and Queens Park Rangers as a young forward.
 In a 1998 interview, Malcolm claimed he chose athletics as in his view it is a "friendlier sport and you're not as likely to get kicked around the pitch".

 Education

 Malcolm was educated at two state schools in Newport: Eveswell Primary School and Hartridge High School.